QuarkNerd/blog/tferguson/_posts/2016-03-03-modularizing-client-side-dependencies-with-jspm.md

 summary: Making the jump to fully modularized applications in javascript is now incredibly easy with ES6 modules and javascript package manager (jspm).
 We'll take a look at the refreshing simplicity in the jspm workflow and how it goes about achieiving this.
 ---

 *This post uses jspm 0.16.
 This information may be incomplete and even incorrect when jspm 0.17 is released.
-You can still try out jspm 0.17 beta now and follow developments [here](http://jspm.io/0.17-beta-guide/index.html).*
+You can still try out jspm 0.17 beta now and follow developments [via the beta guide](http://jspm.io/0.17-beta-guide/index.html).*

 jspm is an incredibly powerful client side package manager for [SystemJS](https://github.com/systemjs/systemjs).
 SystemJS is a universal module loader built on top of the [ES6 Module Loader Polyfill](https://github.com/ModuleLoader/es6-module-loader) allowing us to work with ES6 modules in our applications today.